Colin-Fredericks/edx-embedded-video-problems/README.md

 To the best of my knowledge, this script works in:

 * Chrome on Mac and PC
 * Firefox on Mac
 * Safari on Mac
 * Safari Mobile

 This script works with every problem type except for:

 * The standard Custom Javascript Display and Input problem that is included in edX.
 Haven't tested it with other custom JS problems yet.
 * The current Peer Assessment / Open Response problems.
 These are kind of too long to put into the middle of a video anyway, if you ask me.

 To Do list
 -----------

 * Testing in more browsers
 * Work to reduce fragility

-* I still have some vague UI concerns, and if you this not working in ways that you would expect, I'd like to hear it.
+* I still have some vague UI concerns, and if you feel this not working in ways that you would expect, I'd like to hear it.

 Wish List
 ----------